tlswg/tls13-spec/draft-ietf-tls-tls13.md

   digest used in the mask generation function and the digest being signed are both the corresponding hash algorithm as defined in {{SHS}}.
 When used in signed TLS handshake messages, the length of the salt MUST be equal to the length of the digest output.
-The corresponding codepoint is also defined for use with TLS 1.2.
+This codepoint is also defined for use with TLS 1.2.

 EdDSA algorithms